-Any seen or perceived disruptive behaviour is dealt with using the proximity praise and reward /name/tick/send-out system.
+Any seen or perceived disruptive behaviour is dealt with using the praise and reward /name/tick/send-out system.

-Proximity - When a student is misbehaving, the teacher will:
+When a student is misbehaving, the teacher will:

-- praise at least one other student who is in close proximity for behaving appropriately, - prompt or redirect the misbehaving student to return to the appropriate behaviour, check that the student can cope with the activity, quietly enquire as to the reason for the misbehaviour, encourage the student to ask to speak to a teacher if something is worrying them, - praise the misbehaving student as soon as they do something appropriate.
+- praise at least one other student who is close by for behaving appropriately, - prompt or redirect the misbehaving student to return to the appropriate behaviour, check that the student can cope with the activity, quietly enquire as to the reason for the misbehaviour, encourage the student to ask to speak to a teacher if something is worrying them, - praise the misbehaving student as soon as they do something appropriate.